-1. During the years ended December 31, 2017, 2016 and 2015, SunEdison made net contributions to Terra LLC pursuant to the related party agreements discussed above and in connection with drop down acquisitions.
-The following table illustrates
+During the years ended December 31, 2017, 2016 and 2015, SunEdison made net contributions to Terra LLC pursuant to the related party agreements discussed above and in connection with drop down acquisitions.
+The following table illustrates the detail of Net SunEdison investment for the years ended December 31, 2017, 2016 and 2015 as reported on the consolidated statements of stockholders' equity:

-Year ended December 31.
+Year ended December 31,

-(in thousands) 2017 2016 2015 General and administrative expenses - affiliate \$ 6,154 \$7,666 \$51,330 Failed deal costs - - 6,069 Interest payment agreement - - 18,597 First Wind capital expenditures and O&M labor fees - - 4,303 TerraForm Power, Inc. equity awards distributed to SunEdison (3,372) (3,369) (10,509) Deemed contribution related to acquisitions from SunEdison - 19,517 41,773 Lindsay debt repayment - - 40,306 Other 6,986 1,586 1,532 Net SunEdison investment \$9,768 \$25,400 \$153,401
+(in thousands) 2017 2016 2015

+General and administrative expenses - affiliate 1 \$ 6,154 \$ 7,666 \$ 51,330

+Failed deal costs 2 - - 6,069

+Interest payment agreement 3 - - 18,597

+First Wind capital expenditures and O&M labor fees 4 - - 4,303

+TerraForm Power, Inc. equity awards distributed to SunEdison 5 (3,372) (3,369) (10,509)

+Deemed contribution related to acquisitions from SunEdison 6 - 19,517 41,773

+Lindsay debt repayment 7 - - 40,306

+Other 8 6,986 1,586 1,532

+Net SunEdison investment \$9,768 \$25,400 \$153,401

-- (1) Represents costs incurred by SunEdison for services provided to the Company pursuant to the SunEdison MSA in excess of cash paid or payable to SunEdison, as well as stock-based compensation expense related to equity awards in the stock of SunEdison, Inc. and TerraForm Global, Inc. that was allocated to the Company (as discussed in Note 16 to the consolidated financial statements in the Company's annual report on Form 10-K).
+(1) Represents costs incurred by SunEdison for services provided to the Company pursuant to the SunEdison MSA in excess of cash paid or payable to SunEdison, as well as stock-based compensation expense related to equity awards in the stock of SunEdison, Inc. and TerraForm Global, Inc. that was allocated to the Company (as discussed in Note 16 to the consolidated financial statements in the Company's annual report on Form 10-K).
 The Company did not pay SunEdison the \$7.0 million base management fee that it was contractually obligated to in 2016 as the amount the Company had to pay third party service providers to cover the services that SunEdison stopped providing exceeded this contractual amount.
 Since this fee was not paid to SunEdison as of December 31, 2016, it was recorded within Due to affiliates, net and as a reduction to the net equity contribution from SunEdison.
-Pursuant to the Settlement Agreement and upon the consummation of the Merger on October 16, 2017, this liability was written off to additional paid-in capital as discussed under Due to affiliates, net above. - (2) Represents acquisition costs related to failed deals that were paid by SunEdison.
-Such costs were reimbursable by SunEdison under the SunEdison MSA. - (3) Represents contributions received pursuant to an interest payment agreement with SunEdison. \$8.0 million of the amount for the year ended December 31, 2015 was not received in cash from SunEdison until February 3, 2016 and a receivable from SunEdison was recorded as of December 31, 2015. - (4) Represents contributions received for capital expenditures and O&M labor fees in excess of budgeted amounts for certain of the Company's wind power plants, which SunEdison committed to reimburse the Company for in conjunction with the First Wind Acquisition. - (5) Represents stock-based compensation cost related to equity awards in the Company's stock which was allocated to SunEdison and TerraForm Global, Inc. - (6) Represents the difference between the cash purchase price and historical cost of the net assets acquired from SunEdison for projects that achieved final funding during the respective year. - (7) SunEdison repaid the remaining outstanding principal balance and interest due on the SunE Perpetual Lindsay construction term loan on the Company's behalf as required pursuant to the terms of a project investment agreement entered into prior to the IPO of the Company. - (8) Amount for the year ended December 31, 2017 represents cash received from SunEdison in satisfaction of outstanding claims made under engineering, procurement and construction contracts as discussed above.
+Pursuant to the Settlement Agreement and upon the consummation of the Merger on October 16, 2017, this liability was written off to additional paid-in capital as discussed under Due to affiliates, net above.

+(2) Represents acquisition costs related to failed deals that were paid by SunEdison.
+Such costs were reimbursable by SunEdison under the SunEdison MSA.

+- (3) Represents contributions received pursuant to an interest payment agreement with SunEdison. \$8.0 million of the amount for the year ended December 31, 2015 was not received in cash from SunEdison until February 3, 2016 and a receivable from SunEdison was recorded as of December 31, 2015. - (4) Represents contributions received for capital expenditures and O&M labor fees in excess of budgeted amounts for certain of the Company's wind power plants, which SunEdison committed to reimburse the Company for in conjunction with the First Wind Acquisition. - (5) Represents stock-based compensation cost related to equity awards in the Company's stock which was allocated to SunEdison and TerraForm Global, Inc. - (6) Represents the difference between the cash purchase price and historical cost of the net assets acquired from SunEdison for projects that achieved final funding during the respective year. - (7) SunEdison repaid the remaining outstanding principal balance and interest due on the SunE Perpetual Lindsay construction term loan on the Company's behalf as required pursuant to the terms of a project investment agreement entered into prior to the IPO of the Company. - (8) Amount for the year ended December 31, 2017 represents cash received from SunEdison in satisfaction of outstanding claims made under engineering, procurement and construction contracts as discussed above.